devangshekhawat/Fedora-40-Post-Install-Guide/README.md

 ## Theming [Optional]

 ### GTK Themes
-* Don't install these if you aren't using GNOME
+* Don't install these if you are using a different spin of Fedora.
 * https://github.com/vinceliuice/Colloid-gtk-theme (currently using)
 * https://github.com/EliverLara/Nordic
 * https://github.com/vinceliuice/Orchis-theme